azadbolour/boardgame/web-ui/DESIGN.md

 The design is inspired by but does not necessarily follow the flux pattern.

-The data needed by a component to be able to render itself is modeled separately in a separate class.
-The class acts as what flux calls a store.
+The data needed by a component to be able to render itself is modeled a separate module.
+That module acts as what flux calls a store.
-This class is named with the base name of the concept being modeled: for example, Game.
+It is named with the base name of the concept being modeled: for example, Game.
 The corresponding component is then named by suffixing with 'Component', e.g., GameComponent.

 User interface events lead to events being created that are listened to by GameEventHandler.
-The design uses React's dispatcher to publish and subscribe to events.
+React's dispatcher is used to publish and subscribe to events.

 GameEventHandler has a Game field that keeps track of the current state of the